bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/capacity-increases-faq.md

-Web wallets and exchanges that send large numbers of transactions each day at fixed rates (such as for free or for 1% per spend) are expected to be early adopters---even the small savings per spend seen in the table above adds up to significant amounts of money if repeated hundreds or thousands of times a day.
+Web wallets and exchanges that send large numbers of transactions each day at fixed rates (such as for free or for 1% per spend) are expected to be early adopters---even the small savings per spend seen in the table above will add up to significant amounts of money if repeated hundreds or thousands of times a day.

 ## I heard you were breaking zero-confirmation transactions.
 Which technology in the scaling roadmap is doing that?  {#rbf}